 This little guy had a growth near his cloaca that weighed almost as much as he did.
 We removed it because it was getting larger and interfering with bowel movements.

 Birds this size have little blood, so bleeding control (hemostasis) is critical.
-We removed it using the laser, taking advantage of its tremendous bleeding control and lack of post operative inflammation, and the pain control it brings by cauterizing instead of cutting nerves.
+We removed it using the laser, taking advantage of its tremendous bleeding control, the lack of post operative inflammation, and the pain control it brings by cauterizing instead of cutting nerves.

 Graphic photos on this page.

 Birds tend to be more sensitive to anesthesia than most mammals, so special precautions are taken to minimize the risk.
 We always perform pre-anesthetic diagnostic tests prior to surgery to make sure there are no internal problems.